The following notes were left the past couple

 25th:

 Two weeks without a computer.
-We did it and enjoyed everything!
+We did it and enjoyed

-and salamanders, naming them and then letting them go.
-Steve (38) and
+nuts catching frogs and salamanders, naming them and then letting

-Allison (11) hiked the Appalachian trail with Noah (3 year old dog) and
+with Noah (3 year old dog) and Maggie (38) knitted an entire cable

-Maggie (38) knitted an entire cable knit sweater.
-We all enjoyed Mt Equinox
+knit sweater.
+We all enjoyed Mt Equinox and Pikes Falls.
+We saw a

-and Pikes Falls.
-We saw a fabulous show at the Weston Theater, visited
+fabulous show at the Weston Theater, visited Woodstock and Manchester

 ….

-Thanks from the
+Thanks from the McCartney-Sprighams,

-McCartney-Sprighams, the Scottish family from Luxembourg
+the Scottish family from Luxembourg

-We always enjoy our September trips to Vermont.
-The mountains, the blur
+We always enjoy our September trips to

-skies and the fantastic scenery are unforgettable.
-We like to visit all
+are unforgettable.
+We like to visit all the neat

-Store in Weston, also the Big Black Bear Shop ( Mary Meyers) in Townsend
+also the Big Black Bear Shop ( Mary Meyers) in Townsend and of course all

-and of course all the shops in Manchester.
-When visiting you must go out
+the shops in Manchester.
+When visiting you must go out to dinner at Laneys

-to dinner at Laneys on the way to Manchester and also fantastic
+on the way to Manchester and also fantastic is the River Café right here

-is the River Café right here in Bondville at the bottom of the mountain.
+in Bondville at the bottom of the mountain.
+We truly look forward to visiting

-We truly look forward to visiting the Cole House in Sept.
-Everything is
+the Cole House in Sept.
+Everything is great!

 .
-Rob & Joanne, NJ
+Rob & Joanne,

 Sept